 Key to the solution is the right of communities to choose their sustainable energy sources and to develop a healthy consumption level.
 There is also a need for greenhouse gas emissions reduction and for all people to equally share resources within ecological limits.
 Friends of the Earth International works for climate justice and energy access through proactive, community based campaigns and projects.

-News from the 2014 climate talks in Lima
+News about the 2015 climate talks in Paris

-Friends of the Earth International, several Friends of the Earth member groups, and Real World Radio are actively taking part in the Conference of the Parties (COP) to the United Nations Framework Convention on Climate Change (UNFCCC) and the parallel Cumbre de los Pueblos (Summit of the Peoples) in Lima, Peru from December 1-12, 2014.
-Read news from FoEI at the COP in Lima.
+Friends of the Earth International, several Friends of the Earth member groups, and Real World Radio will take part in the Conference of the Parties (COP) to the United Nations Framework Convention on Climate Change (UNFCCC) in Paris, France in December.
+Read news from FoEI about the COP in Paris.

 Main Image: A salt worker or Agaria in Gujarat, India, collects fire wood.
 Agarias have little access to safe drinking water, health services, education and residential facilities. © Prakash Hatvalne